 Beyond that, however, it is a bit of a mystery as to how the pubs will look, feel and operate.
 As Will Farmer, landlord at the recently refurbished Dyke Alehouse & Kitchen explains, “I don’t think we’re going to learn everything until we do the first weekend.
 I’ve no doubt that we’ll probably change half the stuff we’re doing: it’s going to be learn as we go.”
 One point made by all the venues we spoke to was that they were committed to the new measures, implementing the highest standards of health and safety, to ensure customers aren’t on edge and are able to enjoy the experience of being back there.
 As Richard Roper, General Manager of The Ivy In The Lanes, put it, “we want to ensure there is still an atmosphere and buzz and we hope to bring back a touch of Ivy magic for our diners to enjoy.”

-But, as happy to follow the guidelines as they all are, there is frustration about over the government’s handling of the reopening.
+As happy to follow the guidelines as they all are, however, there is frustration about the government’s handling of the reopening.
 “The government have just thrown some half-thought guidelines out there and hope that everyone makes up the rest as we go along,” explained Farmer, not alone in feeling like a guinea pig.
 There is concern across the board about the vagueness of the guidelines and the nature of the support from the government.
 And this extends to the date of the reopening, too.
-Originally thought to be late in July or early August, the announcement that pubs could reopen on the 4th July was met with concern by many.
-“This earlier opening stinks of an incompetent government who has handled the crisis officially worse than the rest of Europe (potentially the world), and who don’t want to lose ground with neighbouring countries,” said Purchese.
+Originally thought to be in late July or early August, the announcement that pubs could reopen on the 4th July was met with concern by many.
+“This earlier opening stinks of an incompetent government who has handled the crisis officially worse than the rest of Europe, potentially the world, and who don’t want to lose ground with neighbouring countries,” said Purchese.
 This anxiety is shared by Farmer who explained that “business-wise, I think they should’ve kept us shut for a bit longer, and offer a bit more support.
 Any business that can’t operate at their full capacity is setting themselves up to fail.”